Updated on

 Step 6: Create action buttons

-Once you’ve created user groups for your CRUD app, you can start setting up create, update, or delete action for those user groups through action buttons.
+Once you’ve created user groups for your CRUD app, you can start setting up create, update, or delete actions for those user groups through action buttons.
+These actions are native to Softr's blocks, so your users get full Create, Read, Update, and Delete control directly from the interface.

 Also, with the action buttons, you can manage navigation actions like opening a URL.

-Click on the “Actions” tab and scroll to the “Add topbar buttoon” section.
+Click on the “Actions” tab and scroll to the “Add topbar button” section.
 Then click on the dropdown and select what a user should see when they click on a card.

 In our example, we selected the option “Open page” and picked the "Project details" page so that users can see everything they need to know.